Using your own money

 A debit card offers all the convenience of making payments with

-a card, minus the pain of credit debts.
-But there are still things
+a card, without the pain of credit debts.
+But there are still

 How debit cards work

 When you use a debit card, it takes money from your account to

 pay for purchases.
 If there is no money in your account, you can't

 In other words, a debit card uses money you have, while a credit

 card uses money you don't have.
 Using debit cards helps you avoid